Sz'kwa

-Sz'Kwa is a two-player abstract strategy game from Taiwan.
+Sz'kwa is a two-player abstract strategy game from China.
 It is a go, weiqi, or baduk variant.
-The Sz'Kwa board is not an n x n square board like go or weiqi.
+The sz'kwa board is not an n x n square board like go or weiqi.
 Instead, the board is circular in design.
-The same board is used by Watermelon Chess and one of the ancient Roman Bear games.
+The same board is used by watermelon chess and one of the ancient Roman bear games.

+It is a children's game played in China.
+The game's name means "the game of four directions".
+Players typically use gravel or dirt as the board and represent the pieces using shells, nuts, or pebbles.
+The author Clifford A. Pickover rated a "Hyperdimensional Sz'kwa" challenge as "extremely difficult".

 Goal

 To capture the most enemy pieces.

 Equipment

 The board is composed of a large circle with an inner middle circle.
-Four semicircles form a North, South, East, and West arrangement in the interior of the larger circle.
+Four semicircles form a north, south, east, and west arrangement in the interior of the larger circle.
 The large circle and the smaller middle circle are divided equally into four pie slices.
 This creates for twenty-one intersection points where the pieces are played upon.

 Each player has 20 pieces.
 One plays the black pieces, and the other plays the white pieces, however, any two colors or distinguishable objects will do.